A family of measures on symmetric groups and the field with one element

-(2) Suppose now that $n=2m$ is even.
-Then by Theorem \ref{th33}(2) the character $\psi_{\rho} = (2m)!\omega_{2m} $ is positive on odd permutations and negative on even permutations, and has equal mass $\frac{1}{2}(2m)!$ on each set.
+(2) Suppose now that $n=2m$.
+By Theorem \ref{th33}(3) the character $\psi_{n}^{-} = -(2m)!\omega_{2m} $ is positive on odd permutations and negative on even permutations, and (up to sign) has equal mass $\frac{1}{2}(2m)!$ on each set.
 If $\pi$ is any irreducible representation on $S_{2m}$ then

 \end{proof}